forsvarir/Mud/Roadmap.md

 ### TO DO (priority order):

-* Develop linkage between rooms to allow a structure to be formed
-* Develop directional commands to allow rooms to be explored.
+* Develop 'look' command
 * Provide storage for rooms so that they can be loaded rather than hard-coded.
 * Provide storage for players so that they can be validated at logon
 * Develop player attributes that can be adjusted during player creation (class perhaps)
+* Simple combat system, allow two characters to fight
 * User player where possible, rather than principal/session
 * Session disconnections / timeout actions